tmckayus/scala-sbt-s2i-test/README.md

 # scala-sbt-s2i-test

-This application is a baseline measure of SPark overhead within a driver pod, it is designed for use with a source-to-image workflow using [OpenShift](https://www.openshift.org) and the [radanalytics project](https://radanalytics.io) tooling.
+This application is a baseline measure of Spark overhead within a driver pod, it is designed for use with a source-to-image workflow using [OpenShift](https://www.openshift.org) and the [radanalytics project](https://radanalytics.io) tooling.